 Our address is: Sarapis, 134 Spring St #302, New York, NY 10012.

 Devin works at the intersection of the nonprofit sector, the free/libre/open-source (FLO) movement, and grassroots community organizing initiatives to help each benefit from the best practices of the others.

 He began his career as an entrepreneur who developed a challenge-based crowdfunding platform for nonprofit organizations.
 During this experience, he realized that, even more than a lack of funding, it was a lack of collaboration among nonprofits that was limiting the sector’s effectiveness.
-Since then, Devin has been applying FLO methodologies to civil society’s challenges by developing and deploying software tools and operational techniques for a wide range of groups including software development communities, grassroots organizing initiatives, new media publications, conventional nonprofits, agriculture networks, and most recently, disaster relief coalitions.
+Since then, Devin has been applying FLO methodologies to civil society’s challenges by developing and deploying software tools and operational techniques for a wide range of groups including software development communities, grassroots organizing initiatives, conventional nonprofit organizations, agriculture networks, disaster relief coalitions and technology-focused startups.

-He regularly speaks about disaster relief and urban resilience at events organized by groups such as: the American Red Cross, US Department of Defense, American Institute of Architects, International Association of Emergency Managers (IAEM) and New York City Emergency Management (NYCEM), and the United Nations.
+He regularly speaks about disaster relief and urban resilience at events organized by groups such as: the American Red Cross, US Department of Defense, American Institute of Architects, International Association of Emergency Managers and New York City Emergency Management, and the United Nations.

 Devin holds a Bachelor of Science from Northwestern University and a Permaculture Design Certificate from the Center for Bioregional Living.

 For a longer bio including lists of speaking engagements and published articles, visit devinbalkind.com.